Find Affordable College Courses

 Out-of-state tuition fees for graduate students at Ball State are $26,600 per year.

-As a testament to the quality of education it offers, Ball State also is in the top 20% of our Best Natural Resources & Conservation Master’s Degree Schools in the Great Lakes Region ranking.
+Ball State excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Natural Resources & Conservation Master’s Degree Schools in the Great Lakes Region list.

 Full Natural Resources & Conservation at Ball State University Report